 In 2019 we walked the Pembrokeshire Coast Path from Amroth to St. Dogmaels.
 Our first walking day was from Amroth to Tenby.
-Read all about my experiences on this stretch of the Pembrokeshire Coastal Path and practical tips on how to get to the start in Amroth and what you’ll see on the way to Tenby.
+Read all about my experiences on this first part of the Pembrokeshire Coastal Path.
+And I share my practical tips on how to get to the start in Amroth and what you’ll see on the way to Tenby.

 Start of the Pembrokeshire Coast Path

 6 month prior to our trip to Wales, we decided to dedicate our May/June holiday to walking the Pembrokeshire Coast Path.
 The path is 299 km (186 miles) long and is part of the Wales Coast Path.
 We decided to walk southeast to northwest, making Amroth the start of our journey.

 I was not paid or sponsored to write about my experiences.
 I paid for everything for my boyfriend and myself out of my own pocket.